valeriansaliou/node-sales-tax/README.md

 European VAT numbers can be fraud-checked against the official `ec.europa.eu` VIES VAT API, which return whether a given VAT number exists or not.
 This helps you ensure a customer-provided VAT number really exists.
 This feature, as it may incur significant delays (while querying the VIES VAT API) is disabled by default.
 There's [a switch to enable it](#white_check_mark-disable--enable-tax-number-fraud-check).

-In all cases, the syntax of the European VAT numbers get checked from offline rules.
+In all cases, the syntax of the European VAT numbers get validated from offline rules.
 Although, it only checks number syntaxical correctness; thus it is not sufficient to tell if the number exists or not.

 You can manually check a VAT number on [VIES VAT number validation](http://ec.europa.eu/taxation_customs/vies/vatRequest.html).